 Use Long-Tail Keywords For The Best Results

 Knowing the types of ads and where you can list them is only one part of understanding paid search.
 Another important part is understanding how to actually target the right people with the ads.
 That is done through keyword research.
 More importantly, long-tail keyword research.
-If you’re not sure about the specific keywords that are being used in your niche, Google AdWords can give you a helping hand.
+If you’re not sure about the specific keywords that are being used in your niche, Google Ads can give you a helping hand.
 However, using it won’t solve your most pressing problem: attracting as many new clients as possible.
-What AdWords does is show you the most searched for keywords.
+What Google Ads does is show you the most searched for keywords.
 Usually, these are short-tail keywords or head keywords.
 While these keywords get more hits, they do not have a high rate of conversion.

 This is where long-tail keywords come into play.
-Using this type of keyword will ensure that you are targetting specific clients who are searching for exactly what you have to offer.
+Using this type of keyword will ensure that you are targeting specific clients who are searching for exactly what you have to offer.
 Think of it this way.
 When you first go online in search of something, you’re going to use generic search words, like “hoodie” or “flat screen TV”.
-Once you see the offers from different vendors and you analyze the market, you’re going to narrow down your search by adding more keywords to your search. “hoodie” may turn into “red hoodie with pockets”.
+Once you see the offers from different vendors and you analyze the market, you’re going to narrow down your search by adding more keywords to your search.
+“Hoodie” may turn into “red hoodie with pockets”.
 Once you’re this far down the line, you’re more likely to make a purchase because you already know exactly what you want.

 The biggest mistake you can make during this step is investing large amounts of money in head keywords that won’t bring you enough conversions.
 The best return on your investment will come from long-tail keywords that are relevant to your niche.
 You’d be spending less money on higher conversion rates.